MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Do my Microsoft 365 connected Yammer groups follow my Microsoft 365 group naming policy?

 A: Yes.
-Any new group created in Yammer will add the prefix and suffix from the group naming policy, and will not allow blocked words in the group name.
+Any new group created in Yammer will add the prefix and suffix from the group naming policy, and won't allow blocked words in the group name.
 For more information, see [Microsoft 365 Groups naming policy](https://support.office.com/article/6ceca4d3-cad1-4532-9f0f-d469dfbbb552).

 Note that Yammer group names can't contain the following characters: @, #, [, ], <, or >.
-If the naming policy includes any of these characters, regular Yammer users will not be able to create groups in Yammer.
+If the naming policy includes any of these characters, regular Yammer users won't be able to create groups in Yammer.
 Microsoft 365 admins can still create groups in Yammer.

+### Q: Can I use my Microsoft 365 connected Yammer group with Group-Based Licensing in Azure AD?

+A: By default, Microsoft 365 connected Yammer groups aren't compatible with Azure AD Group Based Licensing since the groups aren't security enabled.

 ## FAQ - Troubleshooting